ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.3.2 Print & Post (Pluggable by SI)
 After a UIN is generated or UIN data is updated, the system creates a UIN card using kernel [**Template Merger**](FRS-Common-Services#45-template-merger-) and sends it to Printing and Postal Service Provider.
 ### 3.3.3 Data Seeding to External Functional ID System (Pluggable by SI)
-If the country wants to Integrate with any External Functional ID Systems, MOSIP provides the capability to integrate with any External System.
+If a country wants to Integrate with any External Functional ID Systems, MOSIP provides the capability to integrate with any External System.